Round Rock, Texas, is expecting to lose $30 million a year if a small change to the sales tax laws goes into effect in Texas.

 What’s the best plan?

 The state says that people living in other towns shouldn’t have to pay local sales tax to Round Rock.
-With remote sales accounting for an estimated 15% of Texans’ shopping this year, the destination-based formula looks to the state like a matter of common sense.
+With remote sales accounting for an estimated 15% of Texans’ shopping this year, the destination-based formula looks to the state as a matter of common sense.

 Common sense isn’t actually enough to sort out the complexities of sales tax compliance.